kakisoft/slides/logistic-for-engineers-en/slide.md

 ---

-If you encounter such sutiation, you will choose one of these options.
+If you encounter such situation, you will choose one of these options.

 ---